carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

   %derived = getelementptr %object, i32 0, i32 2, i32 %n

-LLVM does not enforce this relationship between the object and derived pointer (although a plugin_ might).
+LLVM does not enforce this relationship between the object and derived pointer (although a :ref:`plugin <plugin>` might).
 However, it would be an unusual collector that violated it.

 The use of these intrinsics is naturally optional if the target GC does require the corresponding barrier.
 Such a GC plugin will replace the intrinsic calls with the corresponding ``load`` or ``store`` instruction if they are used.

-.. _gcwrite:

 Write barrier: ``llvm.gcwrite``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^